Greece Moments Greece Moments

 Kaminakia Beach Astypalea Griechenland

-Due to the arduous journey, it is worth spending at least half a day here.
-In good weather conditions, even boat tours from Pera Gialos are offered, often in combination with the beaches of Agios Ioannis and Vatses Beach further south.
+Due to the long journey, it is worth spending at least half a day here.
+In good weather, boat tours from Pera Gialos are also offered, often in combination with the beaches of Agios Ioannis and Vatses Beach further south.

 Insel Astypalea Geheimtipps Kaminakia Beach